knaka/gobin/README.md

 ## Usage

 Options before `--` are for building, and options after `--` are for running the package.
+You can omit `@...` version suffixes of the package if the module is listed in `go.mod` file.

 ```bash
 $ go run github.com/knaka/gobin@latest golang.org/x/tools/cmd/stringer@v0.15.0 -- -help